Russell T Davies: Recognition

-Since his departure from Doctor Who, Davies has continued to receive recognition for his work: in 2016, Davies won a British Academy Craft Award in the category of "Best Writer: Drama" for Cucumber; in 2017, A Midsummer Night's Dream was nominated for BAFTA Cymru's "Best Feature/Television Film Award"; in 2019, A Very English Scandal was nominated for four awards—a British Academy Television Award for "Best Mini-Series", a British Academy Craft Award for "Best Writer: Drama", a British Academy Cymru Award for "Best Writer", and a Primetime Emmy Award for Outstanding Writing for a Limited Series, Movie, or Dramatic Special—and won the Cymru Award; and in 2020, Years and Years was nominated for the British Academy Cymru Award for "Best Writer".
+Since his initial departure from Doctor Who, Davies has continued to receive recognition for his work: in 2016, Davies won a British Academy Craft Award in the category of "Best Writer: Drama" for Cucumber; in 2017, A Midsummer Night's Dream was nominated for BAFTA Cymru's "Best Feature/Television Film Award"; in 2019, Davies was nominated for seven awards for A Very English Scandal—a British Academy Television Award for "Best Mini-Series", a British Academy Craft Award and a Royal Television Society Award for "Best Writer: Drama", a British Academy Cymru Award for "Best Writer", a Primetime Emmy Award for Outstanding Writing for a Limited Series, Movie, or Dramatic Special, a USC Scripter Award for Television, and a Writers' Guild of Great Britain Award for Best Short Form TV Drama—and won the Cymru Award, USC Scripter Award, and the Writers' Guild Award; in 2020, Years and Years was nominated for the British Academy Cymru Award for "Best Writer"; in 2021, It's a Sin was nominated for three BAFTA Cymru Awards, with Davies winning the award for writing; and in 2022, It's a Sin received six British Academy Television Award nominations and five British Academy Craft Award nominations, with Davies being nominated for the British Academy Craft Award for Best Writing: Drama.
+The same year, Davies also won the Writers' Guild Award for Best Long Form TV Drama.
 In July 2022, Davies was elected as a Fellow of the Royal Society of Literature for his contributions to television.
+In 2016 he won the award for Outstanding Contribution to Writing at the Writers' Guild Awards, and in 2017 and 2021 he was the recipient of the Outstanding Achievement Award at the Edinburgh International Television Festival and Royal Television Society Programme Awards, respectively.

 Personal life

 Davies was in a relationship with Andrew Smith, a customs officer, between 1999 and Smith's death in 2018.
 They entered into a civil partnership on 1 December 2012, after Smith was diagnosed with a brain tumour from which he was given only a 3% chance of recovering.
 Smith died on 29 September 2018.
 Years and Years ends with a title card which dedicates the series to Smith.

-Whilst being interviewed about It's a Sin on ITV Wales, Davies was asked if he was "indy-curious" about Welsh independence.
-He replied:
+In an interview with the Royal Television Society in 2019, Davies described himself as "absolutely happily left wing".
+While being interviewed about It's a Sin on ITV Wales in 2021, Davies was asked if he was "indy-curious" about Welsh independence.
+He replied that he was not sure the current Senedd was worthy, but that the government at Whitehall did not care about Welsh issues and that Wales should start looking into fending for itself.